Minswood/SimpleVoiceCommands/README.md

 After the loop is done, all zeros are gone from the base and replaced with maximum values.

 ## Flatten and dense layers
-The flatten function converts the 64 14x14 images produced by the Convolutional layers and maxPooling into a one dimensional array.
+The flatten function converts the 64 14x14 images produced by the Convolutional layers and maxPooling into a one-dimensional array.
 The Dense layers are fully connected layers, in which a weighted sum of each input is calculated for each output and a bias is added to it.
 The dense_1 function takes the output of the flatten function as input and produces 128 outputs using weights and biases from the trained model and also applies a ReLU (rectified linear unit) activation function, which turns negative values to zero.
 Dense_2 takes those outputs as input and outputs an array of 8 values, which correspond to the eight commands.
 The command that received the highest value, is the networks prediction for the command given.

 ## Recording the commands with a microphone
-In the second stage of the project the voice commands were recorded using the computer microphone to record a one second audio clip.
+In the second stage of the project the voice commands were recorded using the PyAudio library to record a one second audio clip with the computer microphone.

 ![Comparing images from audio from file versus recorded.](images/file_vs_recording12.png "Comparison of an image from an audio file versus a recorded audio.")